marinegor/marinegor.dev/content/pages/cv.md

 ## Education

-**Moscow Institute of Physics and Technology, `2013-2017`** BSc in applied mathematics and physics, magna cum laude
+**University of Groningen, `2019-2023`**

-**Moscow Institute of Physics and Technology, `2017-2019`** MSc in applied mathematics and physics, summa cum laude, with specialization in biophysics and structural biology
+PhD, diploma on "On the methods of studying protein-ligand interaction dynamics"

 **Computer Science Center, `2020-2022`**
 Full-time extracurricular education in computer science: Python, C++, Algorithms and Data Structures, Data Science, Intro to Linux Systems, Rust

-**University of Groningen, `2019-2023`**
+**Moscow Institute of Physics and Technology, `2017-2019`** MSc in applied mathematics and physics, summa cum laude, with specialization in biophysics and structural biology

-PhD, diploma on "On the methods of studying protein-ligand interaction dynamics"
+**Moscow Institute of Physics and Technology, `2013-2017`** BSc in applied mathematics and physics, magna cum laude

-Last updated: May 2025.
+Last updated: September 2025.